The Man-Woman Relationship, Sex, and Marriage

 Perhaps a good marriage for average people is one where each partner is content the majority of time and is happy some of the time, but is also annoyed and even angry at their partner at times.
 How could it be otherwise?
 We are not perfect, and sometimes we are thoughtless and inconsiderate.
 Sometimes we tend to be self-centered, self-absorbed, and even selfish, and we fail to see our partner’s point of view.
 We see only our own.
 That, after all, is our default position.
 And that can cause us to simply dismiss and reject our partner, and call it quits.

-However, we can overcome it.
+However, we can overcome most problems.
 Reason and temperance can keep us grounded in the understanding that we are part of a whole, whether that whole is a pair of lovers, or a family, neighborhood, community, nation, or world.
 That is why our spiritual and religious traditions remind us that it is vain folly to indulge in egotism and selfishness, and that selflessness, generosity and charitable good deeds earn spiritual rewards far greater than material rewards.

 It is an ongoing task and often even a struggle to overcome our egocentric tendencies, especially as we grow older.
 But we should consider that sometimes when we are irritated at our mate it’s because they are showing us a reflection of our own self.
 And often the key is striving to be more fully aware, being fair, looking on the bright side, and looking at both sides, reminding yourself of the good things, and not dwelling on the bad things to the point that they fester and become worse than they really are.